 Moore’s credentials are limitless: a former WNBA MVP, six-time All-Star, four-time league champion, two-time Olympic gold medalist, and recipient of a multitude of NCAA awards.
 Despite all her accomplishments, Moore’s biggest point of pride may well come from her two-year fight for criminal justice reform, advocating for wrongly convicted inmate Jonathan Irons.
 In 2019, Moore described the impact working with Irons had on her, stating “it’s one of the best feelings of giving somebody a voice.
 Just one person … when I give Jonathan a voice, so many other people get a voice.”

 Irons’ story captivated Moore, serving as a powerful reminder of the injustices and disparities that exist within our justice system.
-At 16 years old, Iron was convicted on charges of burglary and assault, sentenced to 50 years incarcerated despite a lack of sufficient evidence and inconsistent testimony from an eyewitness.
+At 16 years old, Irons was convicted on charges of burglary and assault, sentenced to 50 years incarcerated despite a lack of sufficient evidence and inconsistent testimony from an eyewitness.

 Evidence later showed that not only was Irons wrongly prosecuted as a minor, but that material evidence in the form of fingerprint markings that aided Irons’ acquittal was suppressed by prosecutors, fundamentally altering his case.
 This spring, with Moore’s assistance, Irons was finally freed from imprisonment when his conviction was overturned by a judge in St. Charles County, Mo.